 1. Go to https://myevents.active.com and log in

 3. Click on either Create a Team or Join a Team

-In order to ensure the roads are clear in time for the Pro Race, a number of ‘sweep vehicles’ will travel the entire route at 19km per hour (12 miles per hour).
+In order to ensure the roads are clear in time for roads to safely re-open within the agreed time frames with local authorities, a number of ‘sweep vehicles’ will travel the entire route at 19km per hour (12 miles per hour).
 If you are caught by this convoy of vehicles, you will be required to withdraw from the event to ensure the roads are clear for the start of the pro race.
 The vehicles will then take you and your bike back to the start / finish area in Cardiff city centre.

 As long as you are on target to finish the 140k event in less than 7 hours and 30 minutes, you should not come into contact with the sweep vehicles at any point.
 Even the last person to cross the start line will have this full allocation of time available to reach the finish line.Back to top

 The minimum age to participate is 16 years old but anyone under the age of 18 on race day must have the waiver signed by a parent or guardian.Back to top

 Yes you can.
 If you have incorrectly inputted your estimated completion time or you would like to change the time you indicated when you registered, visit your account on Active (you would have set this up upon registration) via https://myevents.active.com/login.jsf.
 You have until the start times are allocated to make this correction.Back to top